5. Getting Support

 Sometimes the questions you have or the issues you are reporting are too complex for our first tier support team to handle in live chat.
 This can happen if the team needs to consult with a developer, or bring in the assistance of our second tier support experts.
 In these situations, our team will open a support ticket for you on our forums.

-Once the ticket has been opened, you’ll be able to find it in the support section of the Hub.
+Once the ticket has been opened, you’ll be able to find it in the My Tickets section of the Hub support page.

 Our team works in order from oldest to most recent, so no support tickets will be overlooked.

 After our team has had a chance to review your ticket, they will reply to your ticket on the support forums and you will receive an email notification alerting you.
-To get back in touch with us, just follow the link to your support ticket and reply in the comments below.
+To get back in touch with us, just follow the link to your support ticket and reply in the comment section beneath it.
 (Please do not reply to the email notification or we will not receive your response)

 You can see in the screenshot above that there are several different options for formatting your reply, as well as including hyperlinks and even attaching certain types of files.